The building doors are locked for safety reasons, please use the keypad to the left of the entrance to contact us when you arrive.

-Burn permit holders may renew in three ways - (1) in person at Community Development Department office (310 W. Poplar, Suite 200), (2) by check mailed to the above address, or (3) by calling the Burn Control Officer directly at 509-524-2616 to pay over the phone with a credit or debit card.
+Burn permit holders may renew in three ways - (1) Drop box location at Community Development Department office (310 W. Poplar, Suite 200), (2) by check mailed to the above address, or (3) by calling 509-524-2610 to pay over the phone with a credit or debit card.

 Type of Burns and Permits

 In an attempt to avoid illegal burning, please read the following educational material.
 There are six main types of outdoor burning that we see in and around Walla Walla:

 These types of permits are issued by the Department of Ecology Burn Team at 509-329-3400 and regulated directly through Ecology's Eastern Regional Office in Spokane.